 The Tiarella polyphylla can also be propagated by division in the spring or autumn.

 The Tiarella thrives in moist, humus-rich, well-drained soil and in full to partial shade.
 The Tiarella prefers a moistier habitat than the Heuchera.
 This perennial is evergreen in mild winter climates.
 The Tiarella can remain undivided for years without losing vigor.
-This makes the Tiarella suitable as groundcover in my opinion.
+This makes the Tiarella a suitable groundcover in my opinion.